 - 1 ripe plantain black spots or fully black is perfect

-- 1 tsp sugar for the pan
+- 1 teaspoon sugar for the pan

-- 2 tbsp sugar for dusting
+- 2 tablespoon sugar for dusting

 - Optional: Vanilla ice cream for serving